jlchang/2024-05-09-Unix_Shell_pilot/instructors/instructor-notes.md

 This lesson is meant to be taught in its entirety.
 For novice learners, schedule around 4 hours for this lesson.
 If your learners are already somewhat familiar with the bash shell, the earlier episodes can be condensed.

-This lesson uses data hosted on an Amazon Machine Instance (AMI).
-Instructors will be sent information on how to log-in to the AMI by the workshop coordinator a few days before the workshop.
-If you are running a self-organized workshop, register the workshop with our [self-organized workshop form](https://amy.carpentries.org/forms/workshop/) and send us an email at [mailto:team@datacarpentry.org](mailto:team@datacarpentry.org) with information on how many people you expect to have at the workshop, and we'll start instances for you to use in the workshop.
-The day before the workshop, we'll send you the login information for your learners.

 ## Technical tips and tricks

-### Etherpad template

-There is a [template Etherpad](https://datacarpentry.org/shell-genomics/instructor/etherpad_template.html) to paste into a collaborative document, such as the [Carpentries Etherpad](https://pad.carpentries.org/).
-Etherpad supports synchronous document editing and is useful for collaborative work when teaching lessons.

 #### Command Prompt Editing

-Instructors might find it helpful to shorten their command prompt to allow better visibility of the commands they are typing, particularly if using the AMI.
-This is because the prompt will contain additional information including the username and login for the instance, as well as filesystem location.
+Instructors might find it helpful to shorten their command prompt to allow better visibility of the commands they are typing.
+This is because the prompt mayl contain additional information including the username and login for the instance, as well as filesystem location.
 This is especially useful when teaching the material online, as many learners may be splitting their screens and text wrapping may make the commands more difficult to identify if the prompt takes up a lot of space.

 In order to edit your command prompt, type `PS1='$ '` into your shell and press enter.
 This will produce the simple "dollar space" prompt visible in the lesson content.